pvdz/preval/tests/cases/normalize/expressions/statement/for_a/auto_ident_opt_method_call_simple.md

 ## Todos triggered

-- (todo) Calling a static method on an ident that is not global and not recorded: $b_c
+- (todo) Calling a static method on an ident that is not global and not recorded in free loop: b.c

 ## Globals